env.dev

 Last updated:

 Linux file permissions control who can read, write, and execute files and directories.
 Every file has an owner, a group, and a set of permission bits.
-Understanding chmod, chown, umask, and special bits (SUID, SGID, sticky) is fundamental to Linux system administration and application security.
+Understanding chmod, chown, umask, and special bits (SUID, SGID, sticky) is fundamental to Linux system administration and application security — see the Linux cheat sheet for the broader command reference.

 How Do Linux Permissions Work?